andywilsonuk/StringTokenFormatter/README.md

 See [building composite token value containers](#building-composite-token-value-containers) for hierarchical or cascading containers.
 Also [custom containers](#creating-a-custom-itokenvaluecontainer).

-Note: comma (,) and colon (:) should not be used in token names to avoid confusion with alignment and format values.
+Note: comma `,` and colon `:` should not be used in token names to avoid confusion with alignment and format values.

-# Format Definitions
+# Formatter Definitions

 Formatting of token values can be done through the standard `IFormatProvider` interface or by a strongly-typed `FormatterDefinition` function.

-Custom `IFormatProvider`/`ICustomFormatter` implementations are an inelegant solution see [.net docs](https://learn.microsoft.com/en-us/dotnet/api/system.icustomformatter); the library provides a mechanism for matching strongly-typed values in addition to other citeria.
+Custom `IFormatProvider`/`ICustomFormatter` implementations are an inelegant solution see [.net docs](https://learn.microsoft.com/en-us/dotnet/api/system.icustomformatter); the library provides a mechanism for matching strongly-typed values in addition to other criteria.

 Static methods are available on `FormatterDefinition` to create instances that can be passed into the [settings](#settings):